National Guard soldier, 19, found shot to death in Belmont Cragin

 About 1:25 a.m., officers responded to a call of shots fired in the 2200 block of North Lockwood Avenue and found the teen lying unresponsive on the sidewalk with gunshot wounds to the back and abdomen, Chicago police said.

 He was transported to Illinois Masonic Medical Center where he was pronounced dead, according to police.
-The Cook County medical examiner's office has not yet released his identity to the public.
+The Cook County medical examiner's office has not yet released his identity, but the family confirmed to ABC7 the soldier's name was Chrys Carvajal.

+Chrys Carvajal was a National Guard soldier.— Alexis McAdams (@AlexisMcAdamsTV) July 5, 2021

+The 19 year-old shot to death when he stepped outside of a party on the NW side.

 There are currently no witnesses to the shooting, police said.

-The National Guard confirmed Sunday that the young man had recently completed basic training but had not yet be assigned to a permanent unit.
+The National Guard confirmed Sunday that the young man had recently completed basic training but had not yet been assigned to a permanent unit.

 Area Five detectives are investigating.